-37) The Boeing 747 (all versions) has travelled and estimated 35 billion miles, that is the equivalent of 75,000 trips to the moon and back.
+37) The Boeing 747 (all versions) has travelled over an estimated 35 billion miles, that is the equivalent of 75,000 trips to the moon and back.

 38) When Concorde used to fly over the Middle East on the early Bahrain routes, there were complaints that the sonic booms upset the camels and ruined their sex lives.
 What I would like to know is how the locals discovered this fact?